CharlotteGore/Tween/Readme.md

 CommonJS Animation Utility.

 Every few years I seem to have another crack at writing some kind of animation utility.
 With new sub-millisecond timings available to decent browsers and CommonJS taking off, it made sense to do something better suited to the modern world.
-I was never happy with the jQuery style object configuration of tweens.

 Tween takes advantage of ["Tick"](http://github.com/CharlotteGore/tick), which is a central, single animation loop that offers sub-millisecond timings and normalised outputs.